azurecitadel/azurecitadel/content/partner/lighthouse/_index.md

 Finally we will walk through some examples:

 * a minimal config
+* an expanded version with a service principal for Terraform deployment
 * a more complex configuration with additional roles elevated via Privileged Identity Management

 The examples use the Support Request Contributor role which is eligible for partner earned credit and therefore for PAL recognition in FY23.